Fault Tree Analysis on R

 Considerable growth in the capabilities of the FaultTree package for R are being explored through collaboration with the SCRAM project.
 SCRAM is a Command-line Risk Analysis Multi-tool.
 It is a free and open source PRA tool that implements the Open-PSA Model Exchange Format.
 Collaboration with SCRAM is a two-way win.
 As the FaultTree package for R leverages the advanced calculations of SCRAM, the SCRAM program gains relatively easy front end tree generation capabilities in R.

-R packages for FaultTree are provided on R-Forge.
-This is recommended as the primary repository for installation.
+Development packages for FaultTree continue to be maintained on R-Forge.
 All attempts are made to keep the main branch of GitHub source repositories for FaultTree, FaultTree.widget, and FaultTree.SCRAM consistent with R-Forge.

 A user tutorial is under developement, but falling behind latest capabilities of the package.
 Check back periodically for additions and changes.
 Please also provide any comments on content via the Contacts page.